 - Click Save.

-Note that the Save option is only available after you navigate to the Options step in the edit wizard.
+Note that the Save option is only available after you navigate to the Display settings step in the edit wizard.